usgs/wdfn-blog/README.md

 12. Assuming all looks good, push to prod

 # Tips to writing content
 1. If you want to add an image to your content, use the figure shortcode.
 See < figure > shortcode, https://gohugo.io/content-management/shortcodes/#figure.
+There are a few required tags:
+   * caption: The caption of the image.
+Will be displayed.
+Markdown within the caption will be rendered.
+   * alt: alt text, for accessibility.
+Aim for text that actaully discribes in the image or gif, not just the caption text again.
+   * src: path to the image that you want to display.
 1. You can use the class ".side-by" if you want your image to only take up 50% of the screen width or if you want to place two images side by side.
 You should wrap them in a <div> tag with the class set to "grid-row".
 Example below:
 ```html